ArnDev7/overthewire_bandit_writeup/bandit.md

 <br>
 `openssl s_client -connect  localhost:30001`
 <br>
-*I was stuck for very long here, as I did not know that i had to use '-connect' to connec to the local host*
+*I was stuck for very long here, as I did not know that i had to use '-connect' to connect to the local host*

 *s_client is used as we were asked to use SSL encryption*
 <br>